-Formotus forms can submit using the email client on the mobile device.
+Formotus forms can submit using the email client on the mobile device or using a web service.
 When submitting by email, you can include 3 attachments: an HTML file that can be viewed and printed, an XML attachment that can be opened and edited as a Formotus form by anyone that has that form installed on their device; and/or a PDF. iOS, Windows and Android all use a web service to create the PDF.
 For Windows and Android, your device must be online when submitting a PDF. iOS will generate the PDF while offline.

 You can choose which attachments you want to be included when submitting your Formotus form through email.
 To select the attachments you would like included with each Formotus form, go to the Forms page, click on the form, then click on the Configuration gear icon in the right panel.